 Giudecca is a small island located in the Venetian lagoon in Italy.
 Guidecca has a laid back and a relaxed lifestyle and a distinctive village like atmosphere.
 Even though the island is a neighborhood of Venice, it is still quite different from the more popular part of the city and is not yet as crowded with tourists as Venice is.

 Originally, Guidecca was for residential purposes but later on a few industries and even a film studio had been set up here.
-However, after World War II these industries suffered a massive loss and had been eventually shut down.
+However, after World War II these industries suffered a massive loss and were eventually shut down.
 Today, Giudecca is exclusively a residential island and of late it is gaining popularity as a tourist place because of its natural beauty.

 Getting to Giudecca